pconrad/ucsb-cs-jekyll-theme-try2/README.md

 ----

 * In `lecture_next_prev_links.html`, there is a loop that's probably O(n^2).
 Try replacing with JS code that will run in time O(n).
+* Can `head.html` and `head_hwk.html` be refactored into a single file with some variables to switch on or off the extra css and js for homework assignments?